Skip to main content

 2 mentions Positive Neutral Negative

-• “Dragon Forge can be addictive and offers good fun with some enjoyable grinding and managing interconnected automation, but it's ultimately just a poorly optimized, buggy, messy collection of assets stitched together.”
+• “Dragon Forge can be addictive, with enjoyable grinding and managing interconnected automation, but it's ultimately just a poorly optimized, buggy, messy bunch of assets stitched together.”

 • humor